-With more than three decades of real estate experience in Manhattan, Richard Grossman is well-known as an innovative, effective and strategic leader in both the residential and commercial fields.
-As Executive Vice President, Managing Director for Halstead Property, Richard handles the day to day operations of running Halstead's Village and Soho offices, overseas the other directors of the firm and along with the Chief Executive Officer and President form the Executive Committee of Halstead Property.
+With more than three decades of real estate experience in New York City, Richard Grossman is well-known as an innovative, effective and strategic leader in both the residential and commercial fields.
+As President of Halstead Property, Richard works closely together with the Chief Executive Officer Diane M. Ramirez to form the Executive Committee of Halstead Property.
+In addition, he also handles the day to day operations of running Halstead's Village and Soho offices.

 Agents under his leadership have won numerous first, second and third place awards in the prestigious Real Estate Board of New York Deal of the Year awards ceremony.
-Richard is most proud to have mentored the Real Estate Board of New York's designation of the 2008, 2011, 2012, and 2013 Rookie of The Year.
+Richard is most proud to have mentored the Real Estate Board of New York's designation of the 2008, 2011, 2012, 2013, and 2017 Rookies of The Year.

 During the course of his career, Richard has been involved with the conversion of more than 30 rental buildings to cooperative or condominium ownership.
 He has been directly involved in each step of the process including initial analysis of the viability of conversion, preparation and certification of schedules A & B for the offering plan, handling the sales and marketing of vacant units as well as the negotiations with existing tenants.